Maze Program for the Casio PB-1000

 I already have a basic printing algorithm for the Casio plotter (FA-10) on the PB-770.
 I made a few minor changes to this algorithm for the PB-1000.
 Luckily the FP-100 plotter uses the same command set as the FA-10.

 I set the width and height for the plot to 31 x 31 with a scale factor of 4.
-I could have made the plot bigger either with more pixels or scaling factor, but as it is, it took over 15 minutes to render and plot.
+I could have made the plot bigger either with more pixels or increasing the scaling factor, but as it is, it took over 13 minutes to render and plot.

 Casio PB-1000 with FP-100 Plotting a Maze